National Semiconductor PACE: Internal design

 National Semiconductor's IMP-16 had been inspired by the Data General Nova but had a number of minor differences in its ISA.
 Among these was the handling of the four user-accessible 16-bit processor registers.
 In the Nova, the first two registers were general-purpose accumulators and used for most basic arithmetic and logic operations, while the second two could be used as operands or used as index registers.
 The IMP-16 followed this model, but the PACE changed a number of instructions so that they operated only on the first accumulator, AC0.

 The original Nova did not implement a stack in hardware, although this was added in the later Nova 3 models starting in 1975.
-PACE implemented a different style of stack using a new Stack Pointer (SP) register which was automatically incremented and decremented when PUSH and PULL instructions were encountered.
-The Program Counter (PC) was automatically pushed or pulled to the stack during subroutine calls and returns.
-Additional instructions allowed the four registers and the Status and Control Flag Register to be pushed and pulled as well.
+PACE implemented a different style of stack using a hidden stack pointer which is automatically incremented and decremented when PUSH and PULL instructions are encountered.
+The Program Counter (PC) is automatically pushed or pulled to the stack during subroutine calls and returns.
+Additional instructions allows the four registers and the Status and Control Flag Register to be pushed and pulled as well.

-The CPU had ten 16-bit memory locations that held the topmost stack values.
-A unique feature of the PACE is that when the stack fills and another push is attempted, or when it is empty and a pull is attempted, an interrupt is generated.
-This is normally used to call interrupt handler code that copies some or all of the values out of the stack into main memory, and then empties the stack.
+PACE has ten 16-bit internal locations that hold the topmost stack values.
+A unique feature of the PACE is that after the stack is almost full and another push is attempted, or it is empty after a pull is attempted, an interrupt is generated.
+This is normally used to call interrupt handler code that copies some or all of the values to or from the stack into main memory.
 This allows the internal stack registers to be used like a cache of a larger memory-based stack.